novialriptide/rutgers-oralquiz-sim/README.md

 An oral exam simulator created for Rutgers University - New Brunswick's Elementary Korean 2022 Fall Semester course (01:574:101:01) utilizing [Google's Text-to-Speech](https://gtts.readthedocs.io/en/latest/) API.

+This program just fetches a random question prompt and just speaks the prompt, while also considering any variants that it might have.

 If you're going to use this, it might not be good because i literally wrote this in 1h42min (at the time of writing).